What is an eSIM and why should you use one in Australia?

 In short, eSIMs offer convenience and flexibility for travellers, while local SIM cards can make sense for those staying long term or needing local voice services.

-Best eSIMs for Australia in 2025: Ubigi vs Saily
+Best eSIMs for Australia in 2026: Ubigi and Holafly

 The best eSIM for Australia depends on how long you’re staying and how much data you need.
-Below is a comparison of two trusted providers, Ubigi and Saily, both offering fast 4G and 5G coverage, flexible data plans, and smooth app-based setup across the country.
+Below are our two recommended providers, Ubigi and Holafly, both offering fast 4G and 5G coverage, flexible data plans, and smooth app-based setup across the country.

 Ubigi: best for longer stays and high-speed coverage